bazmatic/ComfyUI_FluxPromptGen/README.md

 - **Flux Image Caption Node**: Utilizes the Florence-2 model to generate detailed captions for input images.
 - Seamless integration with ComfyUI workflows.
 - Support for various prompt styles and customization options.
+- Configurable Ollama server URL for remote or local model serving.

 ## Installation